sonj2/NagBot/CODE/README.md

 The Denylist page should allow users to get suggested keywords by detecting sites visited, listing them and then scanning for common words among the titles

-Ability to shift/change the work/break blocks though the notification pop up.
+Ability to shift / change the work / break blocks though the notification pop up.

 Ability to import / export calendar data and genreate a summary of hours worked / hours spent taking a break